-For the third time, UCLA Law’s Entertainment, Media and Intellectual Property Law Program has been named the top entertainment law program in the country by The Hollywood Reporter.
-The top ranking is based on the number of alumni who are included on the publication’s “Power Lawyers list”, a catalog of Hollywood’s 100 most influential attorneys.
-Among those attorneys is one of UCLA’s most loyal alumni, Kenneth Ziffren, JD ’65, who recently gave $5 million to UCLA School of Law to establish The Ziffren Center for Media, Entertainment, Technology and Sports Law.
+For the third time, UCLA School of Law’s Entertainment, Media and Intellectual Property Law Program has been named the top entertainment law program in the country by The Hollywood Reporter.
+The top ranking is based on the number of alumni who are included on the publication’s “Power Lawyers” list, a catalog of Hollywood’s 100 most influential attorneys.
+Among those attorneys is one of UCLA’s most loyal alumni, Kenneth Ziffren, JD ’65, who recently gave $5 million to UCLA Law to establish The Ziffren Center for Media, Entertainment, Technology and Sports Law.

 Not surprisingly, he has been contributing financially to the university for more than 40 years.
 Thanks in part to Ziffren’s extensive involvement and considerable generosity, UCLA Law continues to attract the best and offer the best.

 Says Ziffren: “It’s very gratifying to be able to extend support to the next generation of leaders and to help guarantee that the law school’s center will continue to be the best in the nation.”